AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58352-return-attribute-labels-for-the-default-store-are-returned-via-grapghql-api.md

 ---
-title: 'ACSD-58352: Return attribute labels for the default store are returned via GrapghQL API'
+title: 'ACSD-58352: Return attribute labels for the default store are returned via [!DNL GrapghQL] API'
-description: Apply the ACSD-58352 patch to fix the Adobe Commerce issue where return attribute labels for the default store are returned via GrapghQL API when a non-default store view is specified in the rquest header.
+description: Apply the ACSD-58352 patch to fix the Adobe Commerce issue where return attribute labels for the default store are returned via [!DNL GrapghQL] API when a non-default store view is specified in the rquest header.
-feature: Products
+feature: GraphQL, Returns
 role: Admin, Developer
 ---

-# ACSD-58352: Return attribute labels for the default store are returned via GrapghQL API
+# ACSD-58352: Return attribute labels for the default store are returned via [!DNL GrapghQL] API

-The ACSD-58352 patch fixes the issue where return attribute labels for the default store are returned via GrapghQL API when a non-default store view is specified in the rquest header.
+The ACSD-58352 patch fixes the issue where return attribute labels for the default store are returned via [!DNL GrapghQL] API when a non-default store view is specified in the rquest header.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.50 is installed.
 The patch ID is ACSD-58352.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions